ECC-BFMC/Documentation/source/vehicletoeverything.rst

 For all the V2X communications to work, all the cars RPi (or computers replaced) will have to be connected to the LAN.
 Prior the competition, the teams will share with the organizers the MAC of the car computer and two other computers used for development & connection at the location.

-API's are given in the computer project for interaction with all the systems, together with simulated server in order to ensure the communication with them.
+API's are given in the brain project for interaction with all the systems, together with simulated servers (or components) in order to ensure that the real systems will interact with yours in a propper manner.

 Localization system and mapping
 ''''''''''''''''''''''''''''''''''